 There are several variables that contribute to how quickly a person can move into their home.
-Typically, an approved applicant can move into their Habitat home 8 months to a year after approval.
+Typically, an approved applicant can move into their Habitat home approximately one year after approval.

 Do I/we need a good credit score to qualify for a house?

 Habitat Orlando & Osceola will pull a credit report to review any accumulated debt and how you have handled payments in the past.
 If it is determined that your debt load will impede your ability to take on more debt (e.g., a mortgage), we will refer you to a credit counselor who can work with you on ways to repair your credit.
 We require a minimum credit score of 650.
 Alternative lines of credit may be considered if an applicant does not have any credit scores.

 Do you only accept families?